-Depreciation and amortization decreased 8.6% to \$113.0 million for the year ended December 31, 2003, as compared to \$123.7 million for the year ended December 31, 2002.
-The decrease was primarily due to changes, effective July 1, 2003, in the estimated useful lives of our cable systems and equipment in conjunction with the completion of our network upgrade and rebuild program.
-These changes reduced depreciation by \$22.3 million for the year ended December 31, 2003.
-This decrease was offset in part by increased depreciation for investments in our cable network and ongoing investments to continue the rollout of products and services such as video-on-demand, high-definition television and high-speed Internet access.
-We expect depreciation and amortization to decrease in 2004 as a result of the full year impact of the changes in estimated lives.
+Depreciation and amortization decreased 18.5% to \$158.7 million for the year ended December 31, 2003, as compared to \$194.9 million for the year ended December 31, 2002.
+The decrease was primarily due to changes, effective July 1, 2003, in the estimated useful lives of our cable systems and equipment in conjunction with our recently completed network upgrade and rebuild program.
+These changes reduced depreciation by \$41.2 million for the year ended December 31, 2003.
+This decrease was offset in part by increased depreciation for investments to complete our planned network upgrade and rebuild program and ongoing investments to continue the rollout of services such as video-on-demand and high-definition television.
+We expect depreciation and amortization to decrease in 2004 as a result of the full year impact of the changes in estimated lives and the significant reduction in investments in the cable system upgrade and rebuild program in 2003.
 See Note 2 to our consolidated financial statements.